*Click the drop-down menu above to select individual masalas.*

-The FC + B & B collaboration masalas were conceived in 2019 by Chef Floyd.
-We're proud to release them with his wife and business partner Barkha Cardoz, as a memorial to his love for the cuisines of India and his passion for sharing them with the world.
-A portion of proceeds will benefit the causes he supported.
+The FC + B & B collaboration masalas were conceived in 2019 by Chef Floyd Cardoz.
+We're proud to release them with his wife and business partner, Barkha, as a memorial to his love for the cuisines of India and his passion for sharing them with the world.

 "Every Goan family has a blend of spices they use for everyday cooking -- this was Floyd's.
 When our sons were young, we decided to leave out fresh chili peppers to cook milder curries of shrimp, chicken, and vegetables.
 Adding coconut milk makes this earthy curry creamy and full-bodied." – Barkha Cardoz

 Ingredients: Turmeric, black pepper, cumin, cinnamon, ginger, cloves

 - Tasting notes: Earthy • Pungent • Gingery

 “When Floyd was 18, he traveled to India’s northernmost state of Kashmir.
 He had never tasted their mix of Kashmiri chili, ginger, and fennel before, but the combination quickly became one of his favorites.
 This aromatic masala gives beans, vegetables, lamb, chicken, and stewed potatoes new life.
 Cook with yogurt to meld the flavors together.” - Barkha Cardoz